On the Noise Stability and Robustness of Adversarially Trained Networks on NVM Crossbars: Results

 Next, we evaluate the DNNs under Non-Adaptive White Box Attack, where the attacker has complete information of the network weights, however they have no knowledge of the NVM crossbar.
 The attacker assumes the underlying hardware is accurate, and generates adversarial images using iterative PGD (iter =50).
 From Fig. \ref{fig:adv-r10w1}-\ref{fig:adv-r20w1}, we see that adversarially trained DNNs perform better than vanilla DNNs for all values of $\epsilon_{attack}$, and in every hardware.
-Thus, it is imperative to use adversarially trained DNNs to obtain robust implementations.